SQream/sqream_docs/configuration_guides/current_method_modification_methods.rst

 Reviewing Current System Configurations
 ---------------------------------------

-Use the following command to review a list of currently configured flags, their values, default values, scope, and description.
+To obtain a comprehensive list of flags that includes their scope, description, default values, and configuration status, execute the command provided below.

 .. code-block:: postgres